Knowledge Base » Documentation MailCleaner »

 This indicates that the last time the automatic update script (/root/Updater4MC/updater4mc.sh) ran, it exited with an error showing that the Git repository couldn't be synced due to local corruption.
 You can try to diagnose the issue by moving to the MailCleaner repository and checking the status and/or attempting to pull changes:

-cd /usr/mailcleaner git status git pull
+cd /usr/mailcleaner

 This test simply reports whether the version of the host is seen to be Community.
 This watchdog is only downloaded when a machine is registered for Enterprise and will report if the machine that had been registered now appears to be using Community.
-Some events, such as running a 'reset' on the Git tree can cause a registered appliance to revert to community.
+Some events, such as running a 'reset' on the Git tree can cause a registered appliance to revert to Community.

 If you believe the appliance should still be registered, log in to the web interface of the affected host and use the Configuration->Base System->Registration form to register the host again.
 If this does not resolve the issue, you can contact support.